giantswarm/docs/sources/guides/ruby_on_rails.md

 }
 ```

 Here, we define one app `rails-sample-1` with one service `web`.
 This service is build from two components: `database` and `rails`.
-Each

-TODO: explain the domain part
+We configure each through environment variables.
+The ports define the accessible interface which can be accessed by two ways:

+1) With a `dependency` to access it from another container
+2) By adding `domains` definition, so our LoadBalancer can forward public requests to your container.

+You can either use your own domains (which you have to configure to forward to us) or use a subdomain of the cluster you are using.
+In the example we are using `cluster-02.giantswarm.io` - modify this to match your needs.

 ### Run